ernestojimenezruiz/logmap-matcher/README.md

 3. provides support for user intervention during the matching process (see [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)).

-Please refer to the [OAEI campaign](http://oaei.ontologymatching.org/) for official results about LogMap.
+Please refer to the [Ontology Alignment Evaluation Initiative (OAEI)](http://oaei.ontologymatching.org/) for official results about LogMap.

 ## Downloading and Development